SecondaryProfile/DMBMX2-Lua-Scripts/README.md

 1. Launch Dave Mirra Freestyle BMX 2 in Dolphin Emulator.
 2. (If you didn't underscore your file) Load the Lua scripts through the Dolphin Emulator interface.
 (View -> Execute Script)
 3. Enjoy enhanced debug output and additional features during gameplay!

+- Note, do NOT underscore the Core file.
+It is used for REFERENCE, not for EXECUTION.
+It won't blow up, it just won't do anything.